Frequently Asked Questions

 Can I park where no signs are posted?

-Areas throughout the campus not posted or designated as parking areas will be considered as No Parking areas.
+Areas throughout the campus not posted or designated as parking areas are considered No Parking areas.

-Disabled parking stalls are available in various areas on campus.
-Their use is restricted to those vehicles displaying valid provincial disabled placards.
-Please be advised that payment is required along with the disability permit.
+Accessible parking stalls are available in various areas on campus.
+Their use is restricted to vehicles displaying valid provincial placards.
+Payment is required along with the disability permit. » More information

 What do I do if a meter is not working?

 Contact Parking Services at 250-828-5368.
 Tell us which ticket dispenser or meter is not working, plus your licence plate number.
 The parking attendant will be notified of the problem.

 What if I need vehicle assistance?

 Parker Pete Motorist Assistance offers these complementary services to Impark customers:

 - Flat tire?